[Coronavirus] Coronavirus in Belarus: could Lukashenko's grip be shaken?

 Faithful viewers could have however noticed a hiatus of seven days.
 That is because Dr. Loban had been put into quarantine in a local hospital after a woman doctor escorted by a policeman came to knock on his door.

-Dr. Loban had no Covid-19 symptom but she found his throat to be reddish and his temperature (37.1°), to be too high.
+Dr. Loban had no Covid-19 symptoms but she found his throat to be reddish and his temperature (37.1°), to be too high.
 The doctor was consequently taken to the hospital.

 His two Covid-19 tests came back negative.
 "I have no doubt the authorities are behind it.
 For a week, I was isolated and I couldn't record any YouTube video".